nelliott-challenger/sh-prompt-wrangler/README.md

 ## With more time, I would...
 1. Allow the "output" to display more than just JSON.
 Currently, the "content" portion of the output display section _assumes_ the content portion of the OpenAI response is JSON.
 This is clearly not great, as the app currently crashes if you provide a set of prompts and input that don't result in structured output.
 2. Similarly, "harden" the form.
 There is currently no validation of any kind, when I would probably like at least some of the fields to be required (or have some sensible defaults) before allowing sending the request to OpenAI.
 For example, I might want to cap max tokens by default to limit token consumption (and even put a max value on what the user is allowed to provide for this parameter).
+There are likely other edge cases that aren't handled well, too.
 3. Spend some more time on my prompts.
 When using the prompts, I used 5 of the examples in my user prompt and the 6th as a test to see how close I would get to the desired output.
 It's close, but definitely missing it by a bit.
 If possible, I would attempt to define actual schema that I could provide as part of the prompt instead of relying solely on the examples.
 4. Tackle a couple of the stretch goals -- I would've found saving prompt/output runs super useful as I found myself making small adjustments and bouncing back and forth between my tool and my prompts.txt document.
 I would prefer to have a tool that allowed me to stay in the one context.
 5. Since I did leverage AI to help me build this tool, with more time I would much more carefully review the generated code for any issues, strange choices, or odd names / patterns that make it hard to understand what's going on.